dotnet/wpf-test/docs/building-running-debugging.md

  |--  RunTestsDebug.cmd
 ```

-- `RunDrts.cmd` and `RunTests.cmd` : These are used to runthe DRTs and Feature Tests respectively.
-These files call `QV.cmd` which is responsible for lauching the test infra.
+- `RunDrts.cmd` and `RunTests.cmd` : These are used to run the DRTs and Feature Tests respectively.
+These files call `QV.cmd` which is responsible for launching the test infra.
 - `RunDrtsDebug.cmd` and `RunTestsDebug.cmd` : They are similar to `RunDrts.cmd` and `RunTests.cmd`, the only difference being that they use `DQV.cmd` ( Debug Quality Vault ) to run the tests.
 These files are used when we need to debug the **test infrastructure**.
 - `QV.cmd` and `DQV.cmd`: These scripts are responsible for an xcopy deployment of QualityVault ( test infra ).
 They are not supposed to be used directly.
 Developers\testers need to call `RunDrts*` or `RunTests*` to run the tests.
 The difference between these two is that `DQV.cmd` launches the test infra with a debugger attached.
 - `DiscoveryInfoDrts.xml` and `DiscoveryInfo.xml` : These file are used by the test infra to discover all the tests that need to be run for the current command.
-- `Common` and `Infra` :  These folders contain binaries corresponsing to the test infrastructure.
+- `Common` and `Infra` :  These folders contain binaries corresponding to the test infrastructure.
 - `DRT` : Contains all the files required for running the DRT Test suite.
 - `FeatureTests` : Consists of subdirectories corresponding to each feature area.
 Each subdirectory contains the files required by that area to run the tests specific to that area.